-The Audit Committee was established on 17 August 2017 with written terms of reference in compliance with the CG Code.
+The audit committee (the "Audit Committee") of the Company was established on 17 August 2017 with written terms of reference in compliance with the CG Code.
+On 31 December 2018, the Board adopted a revised terms of reference of the Audit Committee so as to reflect recent amendments to code provision C.3.2 of the CG Code which provides that with effect from 1 January 2019, the cooling period for appointment of a former partner of an issuer's current audit firm as the issuer's audit committee member should be two years.
 The written terms of reference of the Audit Committee are published on the respective websites of the Stock Exchange and the Company.
-It comprises three INEDs, namely Ms. Chan Bee Leng, Ms. Li Xueling and Mr. Ooi Soo Liat.
+It comprises three independent non-executive directors, namely Ms. Chan Bee Leng, Ms. Li Xueling, Sharlene and Mr. Ooi Soo Liat.
 Ms. Chan Bee Leng is the chairwoman of the Audit Committee.